Why did Russian troops take control of infamous Chernobyl nuclear disaster site?

 At that time, Ukraine remained a part of the Soviet Union, and to this day a highly protected 20-mile exclusion zone had existed around the site, which entombs a highly dangerous amount of nuclear material.

+Tracey German, a professor in conflict and security at the King’s Russia Institute, told The Independent this could be down to the site’s location.

+“It lies on a direct route from Belarus down to Kyiv and would therefore be passed by Russian forces invading from the north,” she said.
+“If it wasn’t in this location, I don’t think Russian forces would be looking to secure it.”

-Chernobyl is situated in northern Ukraine, several miles inside the border with Belarus and around 80 miles north of the embattled country’s capital, Kiev.
+The defunct nuclear site is situated in northern Ukraine just several miles inside the border and around 80 miles north of the embattled country’s capital.

 “Chernobyl is the shortest route from Russia to Kyiv.
 The facility is not the goal,” tweeted CNN analyst and national security expert Juliette Kayyem.